 Washing machines are rated between A+++ to C for energy efficiency.
 The higher the rating the more economical the washing machine is and the more money it will save you on your energy bills.

-Some washing machines have different types of sensor technology, where the machine can detect the weight of the laundry and adjust the programme, settings and time to suit the laundry for a more efficient wash.
+Some washing machines have different types of sensor technology, where the machine detecst the weight of the laundry and adjusts the programme, settings and time for a more efficient wash.

 Many washing machines have special allergy programmes which are designed to effectively combat common allergies such as dust mites, pet allergens, mould spores and pollen.